zarpli/Logitech-Z906/README.md

 LOGI.main_sensor()
 ```

-# Turn the amplifyer  on or off
+# Turn the amplifier  on or off

-Turns the amplifyer on or off.
-When turning off, the amplifyer will also store the current state of the unit in EEPROM.
-Note, that the amplifyer still draws a certain amount of power and will only fully turn off, if you also open the connection between pin15 and GND on the DSUB connector.
+Turns the amplifier on or off.
+When turning off, the amplifier will also store the current state of the unit in EEPROM.
+Note, that the amplifier still draws a certain amount of power and will only fully turn off, if you also open the connection between pin15 and GND on the DSUB connector.
 ```C++
 LOGI.on()
 LOGI.off()